 I received an email from a mum who sat down with her daughter and they looked at this post together.
 Together they decided what they needed in their own period kit, and built it together!

 It also opened the doorway to start chatting about puberty, periods and all that other stuff too!

 She also suggested that a pencil case works beautifully for a period kit!

 ✅ Buy your own period pants here from Modibodi.

 Period pants for tweens

 Something else that you may want to consider getting is period underwear.
 Now, I’m not just talking about black undies that are just worn when you have your periods!

 I’m talking about underwear that has an inbuilt absorbent lining that will absorb menstrual blood and not leak onto outside clothing.
 You can’t use them as a replacement for a sanitary pad as they will only hold between 10-30 mls of blood.

-What I like about these is that it gives young girls extra protection.
-So if they become aware that their pad has leaked, the pants will absorb any leaked blood, which means no blood stains on their outer clothing.
+What I like about these is that it gives young tweens extra protection.
+So if they become aware that their pad has leaked, the pants will absorb any leaked blood, which means no bloodstains on their outer clothing.
 So it lessens the fear and potential embarrassment of staining their clothes.

-I’ve tested a few brands and my favourite by far, is the range by Modibodi.
+I’ve tested a few brands and my favourite by far is the range by Modibodi.
 They even have a tween and teen period underwear range, which means smaller sizing.
-Which means it will actually fit your daughter!
+Which means it will actually fit your child!